reewardius/bbFuzzing.txt/README.md

 # bbFuzzing.txt

-**bbFuzzing.txt** is a unique vocabulary that is 90% generated with OpenAI ChatGPT.
+**bbFuzzing.txt** is a unique wordlist that is 90% generated with OpenAI ChatGPT.

 Below are links to tools that allow you to bypass 401/403 status code.